Characters of the Mortal Kombat series: Shujinko

 Shujinko is a veteran adventurer with the ability to copy the powers of his opponents.
 He serves as the protagonist of Deception's Konquest mode, which depicts how he was deceived into collecting the six mystical Kamidogu for Onaga.
 Upon learning of the deception, Shujinko seeks redemption by using the power he received from Onaga to defeat him.
-Shujinko emerges victorious by destroying the Kamidogu, but believing that he has not redeemed himself, he plots to destroy Onaga and the other villains during the events of Armageddon.
-He appears in the Mortal Kombat X prequel comic, where he guards Chaosrealm's Kamidogu, but becomes possessed by Havik.
+Shujinko emerges victorious by destroying the Kamidogu, but believing that he has not redeemed himself, he plots to destroy Onaga and the other villains during the events of MK: Armageddon.
+He appears in the Mortal Kombat X prequel comic, where he guards Chaosrealm's Kamidogu but becomes possessed by Havik.
+He also appears in Cassie Cage's ending in the Mortal Kombat X game, where he is defeated by Cassie after Raiden reported him stealing souls.
+In Mortal Kombat 1, he appears as an assist-based Kameo fighter.
+The new timeline's version also appears in Kung Lao's ending, where he trains under him.
+Due to Kung Lao not teaching him humility, he becomes a threat to the realms.
+After Liu Kang erases his memory, Kung Lao agrees to train him again but with Raiden at his side.

 Ed Boon deemed Shujinko the series' "next-generation Liu Kang", but the character was not well received.
 Describing him as "one of the most gullible, susceptible dumbasses in video games", Den of Geek placed Shujinko 65th in their 2015 ranking of the series' 73 playable characters.
 ScrewAttack ranked Shujinko the eighth worst Mortal Kombat character for being an "older and boring" Liu Kang.
 Bryan Dawson of Prima Games named him one of the series' "cheapest" characters due to his moveset of other fighters' special attacks.